 University Management Team Play a lead role in supporting the integration of climate action and sustainability into daily activities and all levels of the University and ensure leadership and implementation of climate and sustainability goals set out in this policy.
-Heads of School/College/Research Annual operational plans for all Centres/Support & Professional Units schools/colleges/research centres/ Support & Professional Units must include clear actions for fulfilling the university's Climate Action and Sustainability Policy.
+Heads of School/College/Research Centres/Support & Professional Units Annual operational plans for all schools/colleges/research centres/ Support & Professional Units must include clear actions for fulfilling the university's Climate Action and Sustainability Policy.
 All schools/colleges/research centres/ Support & Professional Units must annually report progress on achieving the Climate Action and Sustainability Policy.
-University Sustainability Advisory Board Provide strategic oversight of the University commitment to sustainability as set out in the NUI Galway Climate Action and Sustainability Policy.
-Undertake high-level strategic analysis to inform decision-making in the allocation of resources for the implementation of sustainable operations across NUI Galway.
+University Sustainability Advisory Board Provide strategic oversight of the University commitment to sustainability as set out in the University of Galway Climate Action and Sustainability Policy.
+Undertake highlevel strategic analysis to inform decision-making in the allocation of resources for the implementation of sustainable operations across University of Galway.
 Recommend for approval and drive forward sustainability-related policies, procedures and action plans.
-Play a key role in development of strong governance structures and support the integration of sustainability and climate 0.100 0 action into daily business at all levels of the University.
+Play a key role in development of strong governance structures and support the integration of sustainability and climate action into daily business at all levels of the University.
 CUSP General Board Responsible for developing the University's Climate Action and Sustainability Policy based on relevant Government Policy, EU Directives and Best Practise Guidelines; and for monitoring compliance with the Climate Action and Sustainability Policy.
-Inform, advise and make recommendations to the University Sustainability Advisory Board on all matters relating to Climate Action and Sustainability Policy development and implementation, including governance, resourcing, monitoring and performance. monitoring and performance.
+Inform, advise and make recommendations to the University Sustainability Advisory Board on all matters relating to Climate Action and Sustainability Policy development and implementation, including governance, resourcing, monitoring and performance.